jdtoombs/chat-copilot/scripts/README.md

-# Chat Copilot setup scripts - Local deployment
+# Q-Pilot setup scripts - Local deployment

-To use these scripts, please follow the quick-start guide found [here](../README.md).
+These scripts are no longer updated to work with the latest code base.
+Please follow the quick-start guide found [here](../README.md) instead.

+TODO: Update scripts.